hiram-madelaine/om-inputs/README.md

 ##### More Complex Validation rules

 It is possible to add more complex validation rules than the one provided by Schema.

-I chose [Verily](https://github.com/jkk/verily) for thoses reasons :
+I chose [Verily](https://github.com/jkk/verily) for the following reasons :

 * the rules can be described as data structure
 * the rules are expressed on the whole map not by key.
 * It works for Clojure and ClojureScript.

-My goal is to be able to plus any other validation framework.
+My goal is to be able to plug any other validation framework.

 ######  Add validations rules